eBay Selling Fees UK 2026: The Complete Guide for Sellers

 Auctions don't cost more than Buy It Now.
 The Final Value Fee, per-order fee, and regulatory fee are the same.
 The only extra is the optional Reserve Price Fee.

-eBay Motors UK sellers pay a flat listing fee plus a sale fee set by listing type — not a percentage Final Value Fee like regular categories.
-A private-seller car is £19.99 to list as a Classified Ad (no sale fee), or £14.99 plus a 1% capped fee (£25–£45) on auction or fixed price.
+eBay Motors UK uses a separate listing-fee and sale-fee schedule set by listing type.
+A private-seller car is £19.99 to list as a Classified Ad (no sale fee), or £14.99 plus a 1% capped fee (£25-£45) on auction or fixed price.

 Motors has three listing formats: